 What’s The Difference Between An IVA And A Trust Deed?

-The main differences between an IVA and Trust Deed are that the Individual Voluntary Arrangement is an English, Northern Irish and Welsh debt management process.
-A Trust Deed is a Scottish debt management process.
+The main differences between an IVA and Trust Deed are that the Individual Voluntary Arrangement is an English, Northern Irish and Welsh formal debt solution.
+A Trust Deed is a formal debt solution for Scottish residents only.

 An IVA can only be applied for by English, Northern Irish and Welsh residents.
 Therefore Trust Deeds are only available for Scottish Residents.